emefff/Geometry-Generation-of-Complete-Runner-Systems-in-Salome-for-Die-Casting-and-Thixomolding/README.md

 ![Bildschirmfoto vom 2024-01-15 15-38-03](https://github.com/emefff/Geometry-Generation-of-Runners-in-Salome-for-Die-Casting/assets/89903493/fdefdd49-99a1-475e-9bdd-59e737c2b0ee)

-The incluede video shows how easy corrections can be made.
+The incluede video shows how easy corrections can be made, both inner runners and ingates are moved +-5mm to the center.
 As almost everything is paramatrized, corrections only take seconds instead of hours (in case the design engineer did not use any parametrization).
 Here is a screenshot after the corrections:

 ![Bildschirmfoto vom 2024-01-15 15-41-17](https://github.com/emefff/Geometry-Generation-of-Runners-in-Salome-for-Die-Casting/assets/89903493/336de16c-439b-4c6c-bd95-fbeca4fbdd92)